Mugga Lane landfill rehabilitation works

 In September 2023 the ACT Government commenced preparatory site works for a phytocapping trial.

 This rehabilitation process uses native plants, shrubs, grasses and trees to cap the landfill.
 This means it is more environmentally friendly, requires less maintenance and is more durable to extreme weather and a changing climate.
-It is designed to minimise leachate generation by reducing water infiltration into waste and to mitigate greenhouse emission and odour.
+It is designed to minimise leachate generation by reducing water infiltration into waste and mitigates greenhouse emissions and odour.

-Preparatory work for the future planting stage involves the movement of landfill waste to increase the height of the landfill cell.
+Preparatory work for the future planting stage involves the movement of landfill waste to increase the height of the landfill.
 The landfill waste is progressively capped with soil to minimise odour.
 This work commenced between September to November 2023 before being paused for the summer period.

 Works then resumed in March 2024 before again being paused in May 2024 due to inclement weather and the need for equipment upgrades.
-Works recommenced on Monday 17 June 2024 and are continuing at present.
+Works recommenced in June 2024 and the final level was achieved in December 2024.
+Gas capture infrastructure and installation of the phytocap will commence in the coming months.

 Waste management operators work under strict protocols agreed with the ACT Environment Protection Authority (EPA) to minimise odour where possible.
 These protocols include: